mariamnabeh/Vega-Vault/README.md

-# TrustIssues 🔒
+# 🌌 Vega Vault: TrustIssues Edition
 **"Because if I don't encrypt it, I don't sleep 0_o"**

-TrustIssues is a robust, local digital vault built in C++.
+Vega Vault is a robust, local digital vault built in C++.
 It’s designed for users who want a secure, "no-nonsense" way to protect sensitive notes and files on their machine.
 Using industry-standard cryptographic principles, it ensures your data remains a mystery to everyone—including your OS.

 ##  Key Features
 - **Zero-Knowledge Architecture:** We never store your raw password.
 Everything is verified via salted SHA-256 hashes.